 - Set a limit on the amount of time your child is permitted to spend on the phone.
 Be prepared for pushback, but stand your ground.

 - Get your child’s passwords, so that you can monitor their social media accounts.

 - Make it clear that social media is a privilege, not a right (and be prepared to make them shut it off).

-If you are concerned that your child might have an attention problem, Center for Brain can help.
-We offer a free consultation as well as ways to assess what the actual problem may be
+If you’re concerned that your child might have an attention problem, the Center for Brain Training can help.
+Contact us today to arrange a consultation with our director, Mike Cohen.